lorentzo/ProceduralModelingLectures/README.md

 ### Lecture 1.4: Procedural Abstract Shapes and Natural Phenomena using Particle-based Modeling

 Topics and concepts:
-* Procedural animation/motion using particles
+* Procedural animation/motion using particles and points
 * Guiding particles via vector fields and volumes
 * Particles and animated vector (force or velocity) fields using noise
 * Guiding particles via vector fields